microsoft/botframework-solutions/samples/declarative/assistants/VirtualAssistant/README.md

 When completed, you will see a message with a JSON "publishing profile" and instructions for using it in Composer.

-## Publish bot to Azure

-To publish your bot to a Azure resources provisioned using the process above:

-* Open your bot in Composer
-* Navigate to the "Publish" tab
-* Select "Add new profile" from the toolbar
-* In the resulting dialog box, choose "azurePublish" from the "Publish Destination Type" dropdown
-* Paste in the profile you received from the provisioning script

-When you are ready to publish your bot to Azure, select the newly created profile from the sidebar and click "Publish to selected profile" in the toolbar.

-## Refresh your Azure Token

-When publishing, you may encounter an error about your access token being expired.
-This happens when the access token used to provision your bot expires.

-To get a new token:

-* Open a terminal window
-* Run `az account get-access-token`
-* This will result in a JSON object printed to the console, containing a new `accessToken` field.
-* Copy the value of the accessToken from the terminal and into the publish `accessToken` field in the profile in Composer.

 ## Enabling QnA Maker services
 ### Provision additional Azure resources to Virtual Assistant Bot